 What’s in it for me?

-By becoming a member you are, above all, playing your part in building a sustainable and positive future for Motherwell FC, as well as ensuring that the club does end up in the wrong hands.
+By becoming a member you are, above all, playing your part in building a sustainable and positive future for Motherwell FC, as well as ensuring that the club does not end up in the wrong hands.
 You will also be able to vote in Well Society board elections, set the agenda for board meetings, have questions answers and ideas considered, and be asked for your opinion on key club and Society decisions.
 We are also always considering new ideas to make the Well Society even more engaging and participatory going forward.

 Additionally, there are benefits available for those who wish to claim them, details which can be found on our Benefits page.
 The more you pledge the more benefits to which you will be entitled.
 We are continually looking at the benefits structure, adding or replacing various ones periodically, and we will keep you posted on any future updates.